-(a) Any Player whose request for dispensation is approved (the Permitted Player) will be allocated to an appropriate lower competition age group.
-Unless medical advice is received to the contrary or other exceptional circumstances apply, a Permitted Player should be allocated to the next lowest Competition age group.
-If there is

-- more than one division in that next lowest Competition age group, the Permitted Player must play in the highest division of that next lowest Competition age group that is reasonable and appropriate in the circumstances. - (b) If the Permitted Player subsequently plays in a higher age group than originally approved, any approval to play in a lower Competition age group is automatically withdrawn. - (c) Approvals granted under this Policy are for the season in which the approval is granted. - (d) The Mornington Peninsula Junior Football League may on reasonable grounds revoke the dispensation granted at any time, provided that the reasons for such revocation are provided to the Permitted Player.
+- (a) Any Player whose request for dispensation is approved (the Permitted Player) will be allocated to an appropriate lower competition age group.
+Unless medical advice is received to the contrary or other exceptional circumstances apply, a Permitted Player should be allocated to the next lowest Competition age group. - (b) If the Permitted Player subsequently plays in a higher age group than originally approved, any approval to play in a lower Competition age group is automatically withdrawn. - (c) Approvals granted under this Policy are for the season in which the approval is granted. - (d) The League may on reasonable grounds revoke the dispensation granted at any time, provided that the reasons for such revocation are provided to the Permitted Player.